himmAllRight/himmAllRight-source/content/post/disable-seafile-notifications-gnome40.md

 <div class="caption">Installing the Gnome extensions app</div>
 </center>

-Next, while *possibly* optional, it is ideal to have the *Gnome Extensions* app installed.
-So, open up the Software Center, and install it there, or as a flatpak from the command line:
+Next, while possibly optional, it is ideal to have the *Gnome Extensions* app installed.
+So, open up Software Center, and install it from there.
+Alternatively, install it as a flatpak from the command line:

 ```bash
 sudo flatpak install org.gnome.Extensions
 ```

-This just allows you to configure and enable an extenstion, in case it isn't on by default.
-With Gnome Extensions opened, make sure `Tray Icons: Reloaded` is turned on. *Note, icons likely won't show up still, even with the extension enabled*.
+This app allows you to configure and enable gnome extensions.
+With Gnome Extensions opened, make sure `Tray Icons: Reloaded` is turned on. *Note, icons likely won't show up yet, even with the extension enabled*.

 ### Switch to an Xorg Session